tapmodo/node-ldap-filters/README.md

 Whether you've created a filter programatically or by parsing a filter, you can output with `toString()` method or by concatenating with a string, like so:

-    query.toString()
+    filter.toString()
-    query + ''
+    filter + ''

 This will result in compacted output with no whitespace like:

     (&(givenName=jenny)(sn=jensen)(|(c=us)(st=ontario)))

-If you pass a value of `true` or a numeric value to `toString()`, the output will be beautified:
+If you pass a value of `true` or a numeric indentation value to `toString()`, the output will be beautified with space indentation.

-    query.toString(true)
+    filter.toString(true)
-    query.toString(2)
+    filter.toString(2)

-Will result in similar output to the following output:
+Will result in similar output to the following:

 ```
 (&